Unbewohnte/OBM/README.md

 ### After
 1. Just run the utility again.
 If it found the settings file - it will perform the magic

+---

+## Licence
+MIT Licence

+---

+If you have found this program useful, then consider to give this repository a ☆.
+It is not difficult for you, but means a lot for me